-A tax-option (S) corporation having two or more qualifying nonresident shareholders uses Form 1CNS to report and pay the Wisconsin income tax owed by those shareholders.
+A tax-option (S) corporation having two or more qualifying nonresident shareholders may use Form 1CNS to report and pay the Wisconsin income tax owed by those shareholders.
 In order to file Form 1CNS, the corporation and its shareholders must agree to the rules prescribed by the Wisconsin Department of Revenue set forth in these instructions.

-The composite return replaces the separate Wisconsin income tax return, Form 1NPR, that otherwise would be filed by each of the qualifying and participating nonresident shareholders.
+The composite return replaces the separate Wisconsin individual income tax return, Form 1NPR, that otherwise would be filed by each of the qualifying and participating nonresident shareholders.

-Note: Filing the Form 1CNS does not relieve the entity from filing tax returns; the entity is still required to file Wisconsin income or franchise tax returns.
+Note: Filing the Form 1CNS does not relieve the entity from filing other required forms; the entity is still required to file Form 5S, Form PW-1, and withhold on Form PW-1 for all shareholders with Wisconsin income of \$2,000 or more.

-Table of Contents
+Table of Contents Consul Instructions for Form 1CNS.